commfish/BSAI_crab_assessments/BBRKC/README_BBRKC.md

   Siddeek

 ## Folders here:
-LBA: length-based model for harvest strategy decisions
+LBA_state: length-based model for harvest strategy decisions

 bbrkc_22: contains the May 2022 run for bbrkc

 bbrkc_22f: final model runs for Sept.
+2022